 Instruction to Editor: Please make the following changes in subclause 9.21.2:

 An originator that intends to use the Block Ack mechanism for the transmission of QoS data frames to an intended recipient should first check whether the intended recipient STA is capable of participating in Block Ack mechanism by discovering and examining its Delayed Block Ack and Immediate Block Ack capability bits.
 If the intended recipient STA is capable of participating, the originator sends an ADDBA Request frame indicating the TID for which the Block Ack is being set up.
 For an ADDBA set up between STAs where one is a non-HT STA, the Block Ack Policy and Buffer Size fields in the ADDBA Request frame are advisory and may be changed by the recipient.
 The Buffer Size field in the ADDBA Request frame is advisory and may be changed by the recipient for an ADDBA set up between HT STAs.
-If the intended recipient is capable of participating in an Immediate Block Ack session, the S1G originator shall set the Block Ack Action field value to NDP ADDBA, unless the normal Block ACK response frame is required to include information that is not present in the fields of the NDP Block Ack frame, indicating that the recipient STA should use only NDP BlockAck frames during the Block Ack session.
-If the intended recipient is capable of participating in an Immediate Block Ack session and both the originator and the recipient support BAT BA operation, the originator may set the Block Ack Action field value to BAT ADDBA, indicating that the recipient STA requests that the originator use only BAT frames during the Block Ack session.
+If the intended recipient is capable of participating in an Immediate Block Ack session, the S1G originator shall set the Block Ack Action field value to NDP ADDBA Request, unless another type of Block ACK response frame is required to include information that is not present in the fields of the NDP Block Ack frame, indicating that the recipient STA should use only NDP BlockAck frames during the Block Ack session.
+If the originator is a non-AP STA and the intended recipient is capable of participating in an Immediate Block Ack session and both the originator and the recipient support BAT BA operation, the originator may set the Block Ack Action field value to BAT ADDBA Request, indicating that the originator requests the recipient to use only BAT frames during the Block Ack session.

-When the recipient STA accepts, it indicates the type of Block Ack, the type of BlockAck frames and the number of buffers that it shall allocate for the support of this Block Ack agreement within the ADDBA Response frame.
+When the recipient STA accepts, it indicates the type of Block Ack agreement, the type of BlockAck frames and the number of buffers that it shall allocate for the support of this Block Ack agreement within the ADDBA Response frame.
 Each Block Ack agreement that is established by a STA may have a different buffer allocation.
 If the intended recipient STA rejects the request, then the originator shall not use the Block Ack mechanism.
 When the recipient STA accepts an Immediate Block Ack session, it shall indicate which type of BlockAck frames it will use, by transmitting an NDP ADDBA Response for NDP BlockAck frames, by transmitting a BAT ADDBA Response for BAT frames and by transmitting an ADDBA Response for BlockAck frames.
 The value indicated in the Buffer Size field of the NDP ADDBA Response shall not be greater than the maximum number of MSDUs and A-MSDUs that can be acknowledged with the selected NDP BlockAck frame.
-This value is 8 for NDP BlockAck (1MHz) frames as described in 8.3.4a.1.5 (NDP Block ACK) and 16 for NDP BlockAck (1MHz) frames as described in 8.3.4a.1.5 (NDP Block ACK).
+This value is 8 for NDP BlockAck (1MHz) frames as described in 8.3.4a.1.5 (NDP Block ACK) and 16 for NDP BlockAck (2MHz) frames as described in 8.3.4a.1.5 (NDP Block ACK).
 The value indicated in the Buffer Size field of the BAT ADDBA Response shall not be greater than 12.